Owens-Illinois Glass Company

 Owens-Illinois Glass Company was the result of the 1929 merger between two glass-making giants of the industry: Owens Bottle Company (Toledo, OH; predecessor Toledo Glass Company began operation in 1896) and Illinois Glass Company (based in Alton, Illinois, glass production dating from 1873).

 Shown on this page are pictures of typical trademark variations used on their containers, especially during the early years.
 Most of the pics show the first and most widely recognized mark used beginning in 1929.
 As pictured, it can vary slightly from one container to another.
 It consists of a ”Diamond and O (oval) entwined, with an I in center” and dates from circa 1929 into the mid and late 1950s.
-(I have seen a bottle with this trademark carrying a date code of 1959).
+(Latest confirmed date code with this older trademark known on a bottle is 1966).
 The diamond/oval/i mark may not have been, in actual practice, implemented onto bottle molds until some time in 1930, simply because of the time and effort involved in re-tooling/altering molds already in use.

-(Note: The above arrangement is the most commonly seen, at least on soda bottles, but some containers (such as liquor flasks) are marked in other ways and thus the codes may be arranged in a different configuration).
+(Note: The above arrangement is the most commonly seen, at least on soda bottles, but some containers, such as liquor flasks, are frequently marked in other ways and thus the codes may be arranged in a different configuration).

 The second mark was phased in during the 1950s with the removal of the diamond.
-There was a gradual changeover from the “old” to the “new” trademark which occurred over a period of four or five years beginning in 1954.
+There was a gradual changeover from the “old” to the “new” trademark on containers which occurred over a period of four or five years beginning in 1954 (with a few known exceptions—see note below discussing a bottle made in 1966 with the “old” trademark).

 “OWENS” appears on the base of some clear prescription bottles.
 Illustrated among the pics on this page is the base of a bottle made at the Columbus, Ohio facility (plant #18) with a date code of “7″ which stands for either 1937 or 1947.